Visa Sponsorship Info for PLU Departments

 What are the sponsoring department’s responsibilities when hosting a visiting scholar?

-- Ongoing advise for research project and/or teaching experience
+- Ongoing advice for research project and/or teaching experience

-- Individual advise on getting established in Tacoma
+- Individual advice on getting established in Tacoma and at PLU

 Contact the Wang Center if your department has questions about hosting a visiting scholar.